 Whereas the frequency-response plot shows the response of G, the noise-spectrum plot shows the frequency-response of the noise model H.

 For input-output models, the noise spectrum is given by the following equation:

 For time-series models (no input), the vertical axis of the noise-spectrum plot is the same as the dynamic model spectrum.
 These axes are the same because there is no input for time series and .

 In addition to the noise-spectrum curve, you can display a confidence interval on the plot.
-To learn how to show or hide confidence interval, see the description of the plot settings in How to Plot the Noise Spectrum Using the GUI.
+To learn how to show or hide confidence interval, see the description of the plot settings in Plot the Noise Spectrum Using the System Identification App.

 The confidence interval corresponds to the range of power-spectrum values with a specific probability of being the actual noise spectrum of the system.
 The toolbox uses the estimated uncertainty in the model parameters to calculate confidence intervals and assumes the estimates have a Gaussian distribution.

 For example, for a 95% confidence interval, the region around the nominal curve represents the range where there is a 95% chance that the true response belongs..
 You can specify the confidence interval as a probability (between 0 and 1) or as the number of standard deviations of a Gaussian distribution.
 For example, a probability of 0.99 (99%) corresponds to 2.58 standard deviations.